aspose-font/Aspose.Font-Documentation/cpp/developer-guide/using-glyph-objects/_index.md

 weight: 50
 url: /cpp/developer-guide/using-glyph-objects
 keywords: coding glyphs, glyph object, glyph type, glyph property, glyphs software, scripting glyphs
 description: Glyph objects in Aspose.Font library functionality is described by the properties it has.
-The attached code snippets help you understand how to code Glyphs.
+The code snippets help you understand how to code Glyphs in C++.
 ---

 Working with glyphs is crucial when coding fonts as it is their unit.
 When the basic information about glyphs is explained in the [*article*](https://docs.aspose.com/font/net/what-is-font/glyph/) of the [*What is font paragraph*](https://docs.aspose.com/font/net/what-is-font/), here we are going to teach you the functionality of Aspose.Font for working with glyphs and the *Glyph* objects in particular.